 The posts on this blog, written while I was still teaching, were originally published on the school website, to help parents understand what we were up to.
 Here, too, there are perspectives on reading and writing that apply to learners of any age; and, again, every post is informed by the school’s concern with supporting both individual students in all their diversity and vividness, as well as every level of community within the school’s population, in all our work and joy.

-Teaching at Touchstone & My Poetry
+Teaching at Touchstone & My Own Poetry